sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     >[!NOTE]
     >
-    >Open source free sotware to generate keys is available.
-However, make sure you follow the guidelines of your organization and use the PGP utility recommended by your IT/Security organization.
+    >Open source free software to generate keys is available.
+However, make sure you follow the guidelines of your organization and use the GPG utility recommended by your IT/Security organization.

-1. Once the utility is installed, run the command below, in Mac Terminal or Wndows Machine.
+1. Once the utility is installed, run the command below, in Mac Terminal or Wndows command.

     `gpg --full-generate-key`